Read this article in Español.

 Take into consideration the track record of a browser!
 Privacy browsers have a proven history of refusing to collect statistics on users.
 At Vivaldi, we don’t even track what features you use in the browser.

-The privacy browser has built-in privacy
+It has built-in privacy

 User tracking and profiling are how many sites and apps, including browsers, make money.
 The web is full of web trackers gathering personal information for the sole purpose of building profiles for targeted advertising.